 |Chicago Manual of Style||The Chicago Manual's footnote referencing system is widely used in the arts and humanities.|

 |CSE||Council of Science Editors||Widely used in the life sciences, and its provisions are also applicable to other scientific disciplines.|

 |UQ Harvard||"Harvard style" is not an official referencing style.
 The UQ Harvard Style is based on the Style manual for authors, editors and printers 6th ed.|

 |IEEE||Institute of Electrical and Electronics Engineers||Widely used in the fields of electrical engineering and computer science.|

 |Modern Language Association of America||Widely used in the fields of modern literature and linguistics.|

 |Vancouver||Vancouver is a generic term for a style of referencing widely used in the health sciences.|

-The following schools have their own official referencing guides.
+The following schools have their own official referencing guides or preferred styles.